Craniosynostosis: Scaphocephaly

-An illustrative example of this phenomenon is scaphocephaly; the name providing a direct hint regarding the deformity of the skull.
-The literal meaning of the Greek derived word 'scaphocephaly' is boat-head.
-A synonymous term is 'dolichocephaly' (the prefix dolicho- means elongated).
+An illustrative example of this phenomenon is scaphocephaly, which translates from Greek as 'boat-head'; the name of the condition is suggestive of the shape of the affected skull.
+A synonymous term is 'dolichocephaly' (the prefix 'dolicho-' means elongated).

 Premature sagittal suture closure restricts growth in a perpendicular plane, thus the head will not grow sideways and will remain narrow.
 This is best seen in a view standing above the child looking downward at the top of the head.
 Compensatory growth occurs forward at the coronal suture and backward at the lambdoid suture giving respectively a prominent forehead, called frontal bossing, and a prominent back portion of the head, called coning.
 This is the most common form of craniosynostosis.
+The condition is four times more common in boys than in girls.

 Trigonocephaly

 Trigonocephaly is a result from the premature closure of the metopic suture.
-Using Virchow's law again to predict the resulting deformity, this fusion will result in a narrow forehead, which is even further emphasized by ridging of the suture.
+According to Virchow's law, this fusion will result in a narrow forehead, which is even further emphasized by ridging of the suture.
 Compensatory growth occurs at both the coronal sutures, thereby pushing the forehead forwards.

-The resulting shape can best be assessed from a top view again, which will reveal a somewhat triangular form of the head.
-Trigonocephaly is also a Greek-derived word, which can be translated as triangular-shaped head.
+The resulting shape appears triangular from above.
+Like many medical terms, 'trigonocephaly' is derived from Greek, and indicates the head in question is triangular in shape.
 A facial feature of metopic synostosis is hypotelorism; in the frontal view, it can be seen that the width between the eyes is smaller than usual.